-Are you going to work at our university as an international visiting scholar?
+Are you going to work at our university as new international staff member or visiting scholar?
 Our Welcome Centre offers advice and services covering all aspects of planning and managing your stay.
-It’s also a great way to make contact with colleagues at our university.

 Welcome to our university

 The Welcome Centre acts as an interface between the university administration, the individual institutes as well as the city authorities and cultural institutions.
 You are welcome to contact us for a personal consultation.

 - We will give you all the important information needed to prepare for and manage your stay in Leipzig.

 - We can help you to get settled in Leipzig if your stay as a visiting scholar at our university is longer than 90 days and you have already received an invitation and/or hosting agreement from your institute.

 International students and doctoral candidates will find the office hours and details of their contact persons on the Contact and advice page.

 From applying for a visa and taking out insurance to opening a bank account, there are a few things to take care of when planning a stay in Leipzig.

 EU countries, European Economic Area and Switzerland